debug-ito/wild-bind/README.md

     isVLC active_window = winClass active_window == "vlc"
 ```

 The above script makes binding on → and ← keys on a num pad, but they behave differently for different applications.
-Let's look into it in detail.

 First, we define a support function `pushKey` **(1)**.
 It generates a fake keyboard input specified by the argument.
 It uses an external tool called [xdotool](https://github.com/jordansissel/xdotool).